Filing a Formal Complaint or Making a Police Report: What Can You Expect?

 What is the difference between making a report with the University or filing a formal complaint with the University?

-report is a communication to the Director of Regulatory/Title IX Coordinator notifying her of an allegation of sexual harassment, interpersonal violence, or sexual misconduct.
+report is a communication to the Title IX Coordinator notifying her of an allegation of sexual harassment, interpersonal violence, or sexual misconduct.

-formal complaint is a signed document from a complainant to the Director of Regulatory Compliance/Title IX Coordinator alleging sexual harassment, interpersonal violence, or sexual misconduct against a respondent and requesting that the University investigate the allegation.
+formal complaint is a signed document from a complainant to the Title IX Coordinator alleging sexual harassment, interpersonal violence, or sexual misconduct against a respondent and requesting that the University investigate the allegation.

-• Community members who believe they have, or believe someone they know has, experienced a potential policy violation may submit a report in writing, in person, by mail, by telephone, by electronic mail, or by any other means that results in the Director of Regulatory Compliance/Title IX Coordinator receiving the report.
+• Community members who believe they have, or believe someone they know has, experienced a potential policy violation may submit a report in writing, in person, by mail, by telephone, by electronic mail, or by any other means that results in the Title IX Coordinator receiving the report.

 • Individuals who believe they have experienced a Title IX or Interpersonal Violence and Sexual Misconduct Policy violation may file a formal complaint with the EORC Office requesting an investigation into an alleged policy violation

-• Individuals can file a formal complaint without meeting with the Director of Regulatory Compliance/Title IX Coordinator in person, so long as the complaint: (i) contains the complainant’s physical or digital signature or otherwise indicates that the complainant is the person filing the formal complaint, (ii) alleges sexual harassment against the respondent, and (iii) requests that the University investigate the allegations.
+• Individuals can file a formal complaint without meeting with the Title IX Coordinator in person, so long as the complaint: (i) contains the complainant’s physical or digital signature or otherwise indicates that the complainant is the person filing the formal complaint, (ii) alleges sexual harassment against the respondent, and (iii) requests that the University investigate the allegations.

 The University Police Department (UPD)